animo/paradym-example-university-courses/README.md

 </p>

-<h1 align="center"><b>Issue and verify credentials with Paradym</b></h1>

-This repository contains a demo application that integrates [Paradym](https://paradym.id) workflows into a frontend application.

-The demo application allows you to enroll into university courses by proving you have completed other courses.
-You can complete a course by pressing the 'Complete Course' button at the bottom of the course page.

-Once you have completed a course, you are eligible to claim your course certificate.
-You can then verify these certificates to enroll into other courses.
+# Issue and Verify Credentials with Paradym

+Easily integrate [Paradym](https://paradym.id) workflows into your frontend application with this demo.
+Enroll in university courses by proving prior course completions.

 ## Before you begin